100 Notable alumni of

 -

-Martin Eugene Mull was an American comic actor whose career included contributions as a musician and painter.
+Martin Eugene Mull was an American actor, musician, and painter.
 He became known on Mary Hartman, Mary Hartman, its spin-off Fernwood 2 Night, and America 2 Night.
-Other notable roles included Colonel Mustard in the 1985 film Clue, Leon Carp on Roseanne, Willard Kraft on Sabrina the Teenage Witch, Vlad Masters / Vlad Plasmius on Danny Phantom, and Gene Parmesan on Arrested Development.
+His other notable roles included Colonel Mustard in the 1985 film Clue, Leon Carp on Roseanne, Willard Kraft on Sabrina the Teenage Witch, Vlad Masters/Vlad Plasmius on Danny Phantom, and Gene Parmesan on Arrested Development.
 He had a recurring role on Two and a Half Men as Russell, a drug-using, humorous pharmacist.

 -